dataunion/dataunion.github.io/_posts/2019-07-03-data-portability.md

 title:  "Data Portability, Federation And Portable Consent"
 date: 2019-07-03 14:08:11 +0200
 categories: privacy consent
 description: In order to have real choice online, we need portable data and consent.
 We need separate platforms, protocols and licenses, such that each represents a check or balance on the others.
+image: data.jpg
 authors:
  - josh
  - anouk